mwzVI/bert-from-scratch/README.md

 # bert-from-scratch
-bert from scratch on Urdu mini oscar corpus
+Using the OSCAR-mini Urdu corpus to train a BERT model from scratch